 A meta-analysis of hundreds of studies of contact and prejudice based on sexual orientation, nationality, race, age, and disability found a highly robust inverse relationship between contact and prejudice.
-That analysis also found that more rigorous studies (based on observed contact rather than reported contact) yielded greater effects, that contact changed attitudes towards the entire "outgroup" (not just towards those individuals with whom subjects had contact), and that majority group participants experienced greater changes in attitude than minority group members.
+That analysis also found that more rigorous studies (based on observed contact rather than reported contact) yielded greater effects, demonstrates that having personal contact with an openly gay person is one of the most powerful influences on heterosexuals' tolerance and acceptance of gay people.
+Anti-gay attitudes are significantly less common among members of the population who report having a close friend or family member who is gay or lesbian.
+Prejudice tends to be lower when a lesbian or gay friend or family member has directly disclosed her or his sexual orientation to a heterosexual person, compared to when the former's sexual orientation has not been directly discussed.
+57 that contact changed attitudes towards the entire "outgroup" (not just towards those individuals with whom subjects had contact), and that majority group participants experienced greater changes in attitude than minority group members.
 T.F.
 Pettigrew & L. Tropp, Does Intergroup Contact Reduce Prejudice?, in Reducing Prejudice and Discrimination: Social Psychological Perspectives 93 (S. Oskamp ed., 2000).